 The silver lining is that, because you’re not a newbie, you’ll be able to breeze quickly and easily through a lot of the course material.
 You’ll also get a helpful refresher on some of the topics you don’t necessarily encounter every day on the job.

 What States Have Real Estate License Reciprocity with Virginia?

-- Sign a statement confirming they have read and understand the relevant chapters from the Code of Virginia.
+- Signing a statement confirming you have read and understood the relevant chapters from the Code of Virginia.

-- Meet Virginia salesperson requirements at the time of license application.
+- Otherwise meeting Virginia salesperson requirements at the time of license application.